MikeyFriedChicken/MikeyFriedChicken.DockerWebAPI.Example/README.md

 ```sh
 $ docker-compose up
 ```
+## Diagnosis

-### Check containers
+### Running Containers
+To check the docker containers running type the following:
 ```sh
 $ docker ps
 ```

+### Logs
-### To check the logs get the container id from the previous command 'docker ps'
+To check the logs get the container id from the previous command 'docker ps' and type the following:
 ```sh
 $ docker logs --details -f -t <container id>
 ```

+### Terminal
-### To explore via bash terminal
+To explore inside the container via a terminal type the following:
 ```sh
 $ docker exec -it <container id>  /bin/bash
 ```

+## Testing
-## Test the .net core api using the sample web client
+###To check it all works and hit the the .net core api use the sample web client as follows:###
 Open chrome using the following command
 ```sh
 $ chrome.exe --user-data-dir="C:/Chrome dev session" --disable-web-security